coopercenter/sol-tax-webapp/README.md

 The local server needs a username and password to access admin site.
 You will need to create a superuser.
 To do this type  `_python manage.py createsuperuser_ ` into the command line while in the project directory.
 Fill out the command line prompts and then to access the admin site run the application using  `_python manage.py runserver_ `, go to [http://localhost:8000/admin](http://localhost:8000/admin) or [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and sign in.

 ### PostgreSQL
 This project uses a PostgreSQL database which holds information on localites and users.
 You will need access to the Azure database for development and testing.
-For Azure database credentials, contact Mary Beth Wetherell at [meh4q@virginia.edu](mailto:meh4q@virginia.edu).
+For Azure database credentials information, contact Mary Beth Wetherell at [meh4q@virginia.edu](mailto:meh4q@virginia.edu).

 __PostgreSQL Download__: [https://www.postgresql.org/download/](https://www.postgresql.org/download/).